ULabanieh/CLA-Final-Project/README.md

 Bathrooms:     ▌                                  0.01%
 ```

-**Insight:** Interior living space is the overwhelming price driver in Utrecht's housing market.
+**Insight:** Interior living space size is the overwhelming price driver in Utrecht's housing market.

 ---